 Comments on the recent Study may be submitted electronically using the SEC’s Web Comment Form or by sending an email to firstname.lastname@example.org, subject line: DF Title IX – Enhancing IA Examinations.
-For additional information regarding the Study on Enhancing Investment Adviser Examinations and the implications of the various options, please contact us at (619) 278-0020.
+For additional information regarding the Study on Enhancing Investment Adviser Examinations and the implications of the various options, please contact us at (619) 278-0020 to schedule your consultation.